Ex-Facebook data scientist alleges social network fed the Capitol riot, chooses profits over safety - NewsBreak

 Haugen, who worked at Google and Pinterest before joining Facebook in 2019, said she had asked to work in an area of the company that fights misinformation, since she lost a friend to online conspiracy theories.

 “Facebook, over and over again, has shown it chooses profit over safety,” she said.
-Haugen, who will testify before Congress this week, said she hopes that by coming forward the government will put regulations in place to govern the company’s activities.Delta variant tearing through some states despite high vaccine rates
+Haugen, who will testify before Congress this week, said she hopes that by coming forward the government will put regulations in place to govern the company’s activities.Kroger offers COVID-19 vaccine, flu shots

 She said Facebook prematurely turned off safeguards designed to thwart misinformation and rabble rousing after Joe Biden defeated Donald Trump last year, alleging that contributed to the deadly Jan.
 6 invasion of the U.S. Capitol.